 – Acquisition, acquisition financing and permanent financing of a ground sublease with a major retail premises tenant and small ground tenant.

 – Numerous ground leases and space leases with supermarkets (inc. Wegmans, Harris Teeter, and Aldi), sit-down restaurants (inc. Applebee’s and Bar Louie), quick-serve and fast-food restaurants (inc. Starbucks, Chipotle, Zöe’s Kitchen, Potbelly Sandwich Company, Taco Bell, Dunkin’ Donuts, and Five Guys), child care (Minnieland, Kiddie Academy, and Goddard School) and other retail (inc. FedEx Office, Autozone, Office Depot, Gamestop, Great Clips, and PetValu).
-Greg generally is on the Landlord side of lease transactions, but he also represents Country Curtains in its retail lease negotiations.

 In addition, Greg has assisted a major bank client in liquidating over 100 OREO properties including restaurants, office buildings, apartment buildings, and partially-completed residential subdivisions.